A Historical Mountain Resort

 …Arrowhead Pine Rose Cabins dates back to the turn of the century

 The mountain’s first year-around general store and post office were located on the ground beneath the Arrowhead Pine Rose Swimming Pool.
-An Indian Outpost close to that location was built in the 1930’s by the conservation corps to house their summer staff.
+Indian Outpost cabin, close to that location, was built in the 1930’s by the conservation corps to house their summer staff.
 The Winter Ski Chalet cabin was the former site of the first ranger’s house.
 Unfortunately, the log cabin was destroyed in a fire in the early 1960’s.
-A few of the original antique pieces can be discovered in a few of the cabins.
+A few of the original antique pieces can be discovered in a some of our cabins.

-In 1948, after the general store and post office burnt down because of an electrical fire, Fred and Helen Dowd took over the lease from the US Forest service.
+In 1948, after the general store and post office burned down because of an electrical fire, Fred and Helen Dowd took over the lease from the US Forest service.
 They renamed the resort, “Arrowhead Road Resort” because Highway 189 was the only road to Lake Arrowhead.
 In the 1960’s the Dowd’s exchanged land with the US Forest service and began building more cabins.
 In 1989 Fred passed away.
 Helen, through the prompting of her children, decided to sell the resort to David and Tricia Dufour.
 Helen would retire in Arizona.